-In particular, local SEO practices implemented by local businesses are, at times, a generation behind what companies abroad are doing.
+With the exception of the best Philippine SEO agencies, local SEO practices are, at times, a generation behind what companies abroad are doing.

 Of course, failing to invest in local SEO is a serious mistake.
 At the end of the day, however, there are still tens of millions of Filipinos who regularly purchase items online.
 What’s more, the Philippine ecommerce sector, while small and hampered by low purchasing power, continues to grow year over year.

 With so few Filipino companies investing in SEO, it should follow that those that do are going to the top of the Google search engine results pages (SERPs).
 However, this is far from the case.

 This begs the question: why do Filipino companies continue to struggle when it comes to search optimization?

 Here are some of the most common ways Filipino businesses squander opportunities in local SEO:

 1.)
 They Let Their IT Department Handle SEO